CaelumSculptoris/trip-pqc/readme.md

 Performance benchmarks and optimization for practical deployment are outstanding research areas.

 Quantum resilience of the combined nonlinear mappings requires rigorous analysis.

+## Notes
+* I conceptualized this idea after one cup of coffee immediately upon waking up.
+* I am not a professional.
+I'm just an out of work software engineer who enjoys thinking about solutions to hard problems.